birnuruzunn/cats/README.md

 CLIPS> (reset)
 CLIPS> (run)
 ```
-and if you wanna go exist, please run this code,
+and if you wanna go exit, please run this code,
 ```
 CLIPS> (exit)
 ```